FIFA U-20 Qualifier: Danjuma invites 30 Falconets to camp — Nigeria Today

 Mariam Abdulrasheed (Confluence Queens) and Anam Imo (Nasarawa Amazons) were also called to camp.

-The post FIFA U-20 Qualifier: Danjuma invites 30 Falconets to camp appeared first on The Nation Nigeria.
+The post FIFA U-20 Qualifier: Danjuma invites 30 Falconets to camp appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share